OpenPrinting/libcups/README.md

 Copyright © 1997-2007 by Easy Software Products.

-CUPS is provided under the terms of the Apache License, Version 2.0 with exceptions for GPL2/LGPL2 software.
+CUPS is provided under the terms of the Apache License, Version 2.0 with (optional) exceptions for GPL2/LGPL2 software.
 A copy of this license can be found in the file `LICENSE`.
 Additional legal information is provided in the file `NOTICE`.

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR